Clíodhna Kelleher

 Recent instructions include:

-• Euronet v Visa and Mastercard: acting for Euronet, a provider of payment services, in its standalone damages claim against Visa and Mastercard under Article 101 and/or relevant provisions of Czech, Polish and Greek law.
+• Euronet v Visa and Mastercard: acted for Euronet, a provider of payment services, in its standalone damages claim against Visa and Mastercard under Article 101 and/or relevant provisions of Czech, Polish and Greek law.

-• European and retained EU law
+• European and UK-EU relations law

 Cases